 5. Use a Variety of Tools to Help You Eat More Vegetables and Fruit: There are many tools available to help you increase your vegetable intake.
 Try buying pre-cut vegetables or fruits, using a veggie peeler or slicer, or cooking with a little olive oil or butter.

 Incorporate More Healthy Fats Into Your Diet

-MUFAs are another important type of healthy fat.
-These fats can help regulate blood sugar levels and provide satiety more than other kinds of carbs on a meal plan.
-They can also help raise HDL cholesterol levels, which reduces the risk of heart disease.
+Monounsaturated fatty acids (MUFAs) are another important type of healthy fat.
+They help regulate blood sugar levels and provide satiety, making them a valuable addition to any meal plan.
+They can also raise HDL cholesterol levels, reducing the risk of heart disease.
 Examples of MUFAs include olive oil, avocado oil, walnut oil, and canola oil.
 By incorporating healthy fats like omega-3s and MUFAs into your diet, you can improve your health, maintain a healthy weight, and even feel more satisfied after meals.